sytone/hassio-addons/magic_mirror/README.md

 ## Embedding into Home Assistant

-It is possible to embed Shinobi directly into Home Assistant.
+It is possible to embed Magic Mirror directly into Home Assistant.
 Home Assistant provides the `panel_iframe` component, for these purposes.

 Example configuration: